- 1 EVGA GeForce GTX 1080 Ti Founders Edition

-Next year, or possibly later in 2017, it's rumoured that the next generation of GeForce cards will be launched.
+Next year it's rumoured that the next generation of GeForce cards will be launched.
 Read more about Nvidia Volta.

 Many gamers won’t need a card with this level of performance, but high-quality gaming at 4K resolution, 3D, Virtual Reality, high refresh-rate displays and multi-monitor setups can all demand a huge amount of processing power, and in those situations such high-end cards are there to provide the grunt.
 Don’t worry, there are plenty of excuses you can use to justify your expensive purchase.

 Where it gets more complicated is that not all graphics cards based on a particular GPU are created equal.
 Individual manufacturers will modify the reference designs in a variety of ways, adding features and boosting performance along the way.

 Most graphics cards can be overclocked to some extent, and the amount of overclocking available can be greatly increased through the use of upgraded components and powerful custom cooling systems.

 The better-designed graphics cards will come from the factory pre-overclocked to take advantage of the improved hardware and this is why we start to see differences in performance between graphics cards using the same GPU types.

 Sometimes speed boosts are negligible, but on occasion a more radical redesign can achieve larger speed boosts, taking the graphics card into the same territory as non-overclocked cards from the next tier above.

 Factory overclocked cards can often therefore deliver excellent value for money.